The Intellectual Property Review: Chile

 - better provisions on collective marks and certification marks;

-- the mandatory use of registered trademarks, with failure in five years resulting in cancellation;
+- the mandatory use of registered trademarks, with failure to use in five years resulting in cancellation;

 - the establishment of provisional patents;

-- limitations on the supplementary protection of patents to five years as a maximum; and
+- limitation of the supplementary protection of patents to five years as a maximum; and

 - improvements in the protection of trade secrets.

-The discussion of this new text should be watched carefully as the position of Congress on its different matters will show what can be expected when the major revision on the overall intellectual property system is discussed.
+The discussion of this new text should be watched carefully as the position of Congress on the different matters will show what can be expected when the major revision on the overall intellectual property system is considered.

-1 Marino Porzio is founding partner of Porzio Ríos García.
+1 Marino Porzio is a founding partner at Porzio Ríos García.